totaljs/components/j-Section/readme.md

 - `data-if` must contain a condition for displaying
 - `data-parent` can contain a parent `data-if`
-- `data-label` contains a label/title for the section
+- `data-title` contains a label/title for the section
 - `data-reload` can contain a link to the `function(el)` (optional)
 - `data-id` contains a custom identifier for replacing of all `~ID~` phrases in the content (optional)
 - `data-url` can contain a link to the template (optional)